Skip to content

 When a medical condition, like a seizure, causes a car accident, the person who has the medical event may or may not be responsible to the victim for their injuries.

 Whether the person with the medical issue has legal liability to the victim depends on whether the event was foreseeable.
-State laws may impact what happens when a medical condition causes a car accident.
+State laws may impact what happens in a seizure caused car accident.

 Medical Emergency Car Accident